Fireball (pinball): Fireball II

-In June 1981, Bally released Fireball II which used similar style of artwork, also by Dave Christensen, but with a playfield layout unrelated to the original.
+In June 1981, Bally released Fireball II which used similar style of artwork, also by Dave Christensen; the artist described this as "more sinister" than the first version.
+Another backglass for "Son of Fireball" was created, but no machine with this title was produced.

+The playfield layout unrelated to the original.
 It included the "little demon post", a post between the flippers that could be raised a limited number of times by the player using an additional button next to the right flipper button.
-In the centre of the playfield is a captive ball similar to that used on an earlier game, Doodle Bug.
+In the centre of the playfield is a captive ball similar to that used on an earlier Williams game, Doodle Bug, which was incorporated at the insistence of the designer of that machine, Norm Clark, who was now head of design at Bally.

 In a review for Play Meter, Roger Sharpe found it to be an average game, rating it at 2/4.
+Marco Rossignoli described it as not a bad playing game, but one which lacks flow and could be more enjoyable to look at than play.

 Fireball Classic

 In February 1985, Bally released Fireball Classic.
-While the playfield closely resembled the original this version was electronic and had no zipper-flippers.
+While the playfield closely resembled the original this version was electronic and used standard size flippers instead of zipper-flippers.
+The bumpers in this version activated more slowly than normal for a solid state machine, to simulate an older game.
 In a review for Play Meter, Roger Sharpe rated this machine at a generous 2/4 due to nostalgia for the original version.
 He noted that the 1972 version had helped propel Bally to be a leading pinball manufacturer.